Nivek Ogre: Early life

 Ogre was born on December 5, 1962, in Calgary, Alberta, Canada.
 From a young age, he had imagined working in a studio as a singer, believing it was his own "manifest destiny".
 He was also interested in magic and had attempted to become a magician, joining the International Brotherhood of Magicians.
 He entertained his parents with magic shows, during which his tricks would often fail humorously.
 He described his childhood as "introverted", and that he would take refuge in watching monster movies; he also enjoyed the horror fantasy writings of H. P. Lovecraft and Edgar Allan Poe.

 As a child, he was fascinated with words and would spend time in his basement writing poetry.
 He would write several pages at a time and then play around with what he had written.
 "From that, I developed a keen sense of how words sound, how they can phonetically sound and be changed.
 How words obviously have different meanings and with a slight displacement can take on almost a surreal meaning".
 This interest in language and vocabulary stemmed from his love of music and lyrics.
-His subsequent musical stylings were informed by the likes of The Archies, Brian Eno, Pink Floyd, and Kraftwerk.
-He said listening to the Cure album Pornography was a "transformative" moment for him, and that Joy Division's Unknown Pleasures introduced him to "the dark side of music".
-He soon found himself gravitating towards musicians such as Throbbing Gristle, Portion Control, and Front 242.
+His subsequent musical stylings were informed by the likes of Brian Eno, Syd Barrett, and Kraftwerk.
+He has cited the Cure's Pornography, David Bowie's Scary Monsters (and Super Creeps), and Orchestral Manoeuvres in the Dark's Organisation as pivotal records during his youth.
+Ogre said that Joy Division's Unknown Pleasures introduced him to "the dark side of music"; he soon found himself gravitating towards musicians such as Throbbing Gristle, Portion Control, and Front 242.